hoahh2201/Movie-review-Logistic-regression/README.md

 id 22500 non-null
 review 22500 non-null
 sentiment 22500 non-null
+Sentiment = 1 is posive review; sentiment = 0 is negative review

 Model predict text classify was built with LogisticRegression Accuracy score nearly 88%
 Dont need more time to train model

 This model predict the text review is negative or positive with accuracy is 88%